 Social Media Posts Can Be Used as Evidence

 When you file a personal injury claim, the goal is to receive compensation for the injuries and damages you’ve suffered due to someone else’s negligence.
+Social media posts are considered public statements and can be used as evidence in your legal claim.
 To achieve this, you must prove the extent of your injuries and how they have impacted your life.
-Insurance companies and defense attorneys often scrutinize plaintiffs’ social media accounts to find evidence contradicting their claims.
+The insurance company and opposing party, including defense lawyers and opposing attorneys, often scrutinize plaintiffs’ social media profiles to find evidence contradicting their claims.

 Privacy Settings Are Not Foolproof